 Rabat is the capital city of Morocco, and it is one of the most traditional places in the entire country.
-Many visitor pass by Rabat and head to other cities like Marrakech and Fes instead.
+Many visitors pass by the coastal city of Rabat and head to other cities like Marrakech and Fes instead.
 While those cities are wonderful and are certainly worth visiting, Rabat offers visitors an entirely different perspective on Morocco that shouldn’t be missed.

 Is Rabat Safe to Visit?

-Morocco is often the first country that westerners visit in the Arab World, and this is largely due to its level of familiarity.
-Morocco kind of bridges the gap between European and Middle Eastern culture and influence, and it truly does make for a great first Arab country to visit.
+Morocco is often the first country that Westerners visit in the Arab World, and this is largely due to its level of familiarity.
+Morocco kind of bridges the gap between European and Middle Eastern culture and influence.
+This makes for a great first Arab country to visit.

-Regardless, my point is that if this is your first time visiting an Arab country, you are likely to be apprehensive.
-As an American, I heard plenty of stories of terrorism, violence, and crime associated with “the Middle East,” and even I was a bit apprehensive about visiting Morocco for the first time.
+If this is your first time visiting an Arab country, you are likely to be apprehensive.
+As an American, I heard plenty of stories of safety concerns like terrorism, violence, and crime associated with “the Middle East.”
+Even I was a bit apprehensive about visiting Morocco for the first time.

 In my experience, Rabat is a very safe place.

 While you should take caution in any new place that you travel, there is no need for any different level of caution than you would have in Paris or Rome.
 Personally, in all of my experiences in the Arab World, I have felt just as safe as I would have in Europe.
-This includes cities like Dubai, Abu Dhabi, Marrakech, and Casablanca.
+This includes popular cities like Dubai, Abu Dhabi, Marrakech, and Casablanca.

 I will ashamedly admit, though, that I was careless that day and was carrying my phone in my back pocket.
 Especially within the narrower streets of the Medina, Rabat is a city with major pickpocketing risk.
 However, as long as you keep an eye on your belongings, the risk of anything else happening to you is very slim.